Toward a Framework for Adaptive Impedance Control of an Upper-limb Prosthesis

 \item[\textbf{E}] stiffness of $muscle_1$ ($K^{M}_{1}$) and $muscle_2$ ($K^{M}_{2}$), and the stiffness of $tendon_1$ ($K^{T}_{1}$) and $tendon_2$ ($K^{T}_{2}$).

 \item[\textbf{F}] damping of $muscle_1$ ($K^{M}_{1}$) and $muscle_2$ ($K^{M}_{2}$), and the damping of $tendon_1$ ($K^{T}_{1}$) and $tendon_2$ ($K^{T}_{2}$).

-\item[\textbf{G}] stiffness of the muscle-tendon units in the joint space (black signal), where the red signal is the stiffness contribution of the contraction dynamics of the muscle-tendon units and the blue signal is the stiffness contribution of the moment arms as a function of $q_{r}(t)$.
+\item[\textbf{G}] stiffness of the MTUs in the joint space (black signal), where the red signal is the stiffness contribution of the contraction dynamics of MTUs, and the blue signal is the stiffness contribution of the moment arms as a function of $q_{r}(t)$.